tbela99/css-parser/files/ast.md

-[Ast rule](../docs/interfaces/node.AstRule.html) _tokens_ attribute is an array of [Token](../docs/types/node.Token.html) representing the parsed selector. the _sel_ attribute string that contains the rule's selector. modifying the sel attribute does not affect the tokens attribute, and similarly, changes to the tokens attribute do not update the sel attribute.
+[Ast rule](../docs/interfaces/node.AstRule.html) _tokens_ attribute is an array of [Token](../docs/types/node.Token.html) representing the parsed selector.
+The _sel_ attribute string that contains the rule's selector.
+Modifying the sel attribute does not affect the tokens attribute, and similarly, changes to the tokens attribute do not update the sel attribute.

 ```ts